If your next event is to succeed, you need people to show up. Here's how an event landing page can convert your target audience into attendees.

 The host event landing page effectively serves as a miniature website, with the sole purpose of promoting the event.
 They include navigation bars and multiple pages of information, with specific details like full event schedules, speakers and their bios, destination information, and more.

-These landing pages will even include media such as videos, slideshows, and interactive maps.
+These web forms and landing pages will even include media such as videos, slideshows, and interactive maps.

 Although these pages provide a lot of information to absorb, their singular purpose is to convince a visitor to commit to attending.
 This means regular attendees, companies who want to exhibit (if there is a trade show component), or groups looking to sign up for sponsorship opportunities.